open-pioneer/trails-starter/docs/BestPractices.md

 Use `dependencies` if _all_ of the following is true:

 -   The dependency in question is not an open pioneer package
--   Having multiple versions will not introduce conflicts (e.g. react should never be present more than once)
+-   Having multiple versions will not introduce conflicts (e.g. React should never be present more than once)
 -   The usage of that package is entirely internal, i.e. not part of your package's interface.
     This could be the case for internal helpers, parsers, etc.
--   If you don't want to allow the user of your package to chose a common version.
+-   If you don't want to allow the user of your package to choose a common version.
     In other words, duplicating code is okay for the sake of simpler dependency management.

 #### Useful helpers